jayrambhia/jayrambhia.github.com/_posts/2018-08-12-kotlin-battleship.markdown

  - **SquareCell**: UI representation of the `Grid`.
 It extends `View` and binds with `Cell` to draw and display the data.
 It's a square view which draws the ship, hit and missed points on the canvas.
  - **UiCellAdapter**: RecyclerView Adapter that we use to draw the board on the screen.

 Without going much in the details, here's the code which will render the game UI.
+You can find the layout for ViewHolder here - [square_cell_itemview.xml](https://gist.github.com/jayrambhia/8260e059ec3c4e287acdedc3ebf322a7#file-square_cell_itemview-xml).

 {% gist jayrambhia/8260e059ec3c4e287acdedc3ebf322a7 BattleshipUi.kt %}
 <br/>